`Hits' emerge through self-organized coordination in collective response of free agents: Introduction

 Another form of inequality may be observed in distribution of outcomes having a strongly {\em bimodal} character.
-Here events are clearly segregated into two distinct classes, e.g., corresponding to successes and failures respectively.
-While such distributions have been reported in many different contexts, e.g., gene expression~\cite{Kaern05}, species abundance~\cite{Collins91}, wealth of nations~\cite{Paap98}, electoral outcomes~\cite{Mayhew74}, etc., one of the most robust demonstrations of bimodality is seen in the distribution of movie box-office success~\cite{Pan10}.
-Here success is measured in terms of either the gross income $G_0$ at the opening weekend or the total gross $G_T$ calculated over the lifetime (i.e., the entire duration that a movie is shown) at theaters.
-Fig.~\ref{fig1}~(a-b) shows that both of these distributions constructed from publicly available data for movies released in USA during the period 1997-2012~\cite{note} are described well by a mixture of two log-normal distributions.
+Here events are clearly segregated into two distinct classes, e.g., corresponding to successes and failures, respectively.
+While such distributions have been reported in many different contexts, e.g., gene expression~\cite{Kaern05}, species abundance~\cite{Collins91, Hui12}, wealth of nations~\cite{Paap98}, electoral outcomes~\cite{Mayhew74, SinhaPan06}, etc., one of the most robust demonstrations of bimodality is seen in the distribution of movie box-office success~\cite{Pan10}.
+Here success is measured in terms of either the gross income $G_O$ at the opening weekend or the total gross $G_T$ calculated over the lifetime (i.e., the entire duration that a movie is shown) at theaters.
+Fig.~\ref{fig1}~(a-b) shows that both of these distributions constructed from publicly available data for movies released in USA during the period 1997-2012 are described well by a mixture of two log-normal distributions.
 Although the movie industry has changed considerably during this time, the characteristic properties of the distributions appear to remain invariant over the successive intervals comprising the period.
-The log-normal character can be explained by the probability of movie success being a product of many independent chance factors~\cite{Shockley57}, and is indeed observed in the unimodal distribution of opening income per theater $g_0$ [Fig.~\ref{fig1}~(c)].
-However, the clear distinction of movies into two classes in terms of their box-office performance (as indicated by the occurrence of two modes in the $G_0$ and $G_T$ distributions) does not appear to be simply related to their intrinsic attributes~\cite{note,DeVany04}.
-The fact that bimodality is manifested at the very beginning of a movie's life also suggests that the extreme divergence of outcomes cannot be attributed to social learning occurring over time as a result of diffusion of information about movie quality~\cite{Moretti11} (e.g., by word-of-mouth~\cite{Liu06}).
-Thus, although there have been theoretical attempts to explain emergence of bimodality through interaction between agents~\cite{Watts02}, we need to look for an alternative explanatory framework.
+The log-normal character can be explained by the probability of movie success being a product of many independent chance factors~\cite{Shockley57}, and is indeed observed in the unimodal distribution of opening income per theater $g_O$ [Fig.~\ref{fig1}~(c)].
+However, the clear distinction of movies into two classes in terms of their box-office performance (as indicated by the occurrence of two modes in the $G_O$ and $G_T$ distributions) does not appear to be simply related to their intrinsic attributes~\cite{DeVany04}.
+The fact that bimodality is manifested at the very beginning of a movie's life also suggests that the extreme divergence of outcomes cannot be fully attributed to social learning occurring over time as a result of diffusion of information about movie quality~\cite{Moretti11} (e.g., by word-of-mouth~\cite{Liu06}).
+We also emphasize that the bimodal behavior is extremely robust and existed even before the advent of social media, which plays a major role in word-of-mouth dynamics~\cite{Ishii2012}.
+Thus, while there have been theoretical attempts to explain the emergence of bimodality by assuming specific forms of interactions between agents~\cite{Watts02}, it is of interest to see if bimodal popularity distributions can arise without explicit agent-agent interactions.